There is someone lies dead in the bushes,

 a spring in every step had Lady Mondegreen.

-The Lady was a tomboy when no one looked, and as
+The lady was a tomboy when no one looked, and as

 she rode out in the country, she swapped her satin dress

-for her beloved kilt which her lover disapproved
+for her belovèd kilt which her lover disapproved

 of in strong terms – however, the girl remained unmoved.

-‘I want to meet the Lady’, the King said to his aide,
+‘I want to meet the lady,’ the king said to his aide,

-but no more in the palace, because I am afraid
+but no more in the palace because I am afraid

-the Queen might smell a rodent.
+the queen might smell a rodent.
 Fetch Huntly, he will ride

 out to the Earl of Moray where I shall meet my bride.’

-Huntly received his orders: ‘Go tell the Earl I need
+Huntly received his orders, ‘Go tell the earl I need

-his house; first fetch the Lady from Rathven, and make speed!
+his house; first fetch the lady from Rathven, and make speed!

 I want her kilt torn, mangled!
 Then bring a candle and,